rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

  and
  ink
  have been spilled through the ages on the topic of icons.
-The iconoclasts themselves believed they were adhering to the second commandment, perhaps reacting as Moses did to the golden calf.
+The iconoclasts themselves believed they were adhering to the second commandment, reacting as Moses did to the golden calf.

 !!! quote "Exodus 32:19-20"
     When Moses approached the camp and saw the calf and the dancing, his anger burned and he threw the tablets out of his hands, breaking them to pieces at the foot of the mountain.
     And he took the calf the people had made and burned it in the fire; then he ground it to powder, scattered it on the water and made the Israelites drink it.

-Iconoclasts necessarily believed that images of Christ and images of Saints were equivalent to the worship of the golden calf (i.e., orgiastic worship of Baal immediately after God told you not to do that).
+Iconoclasts necessarily believed that images of Christ and images of Saints were equivalent to the Israelites worshipping the golden calf (i.e., orgiastic worship of Baal immediately after God told them not to do that).
 While our [modern view](../modern-views/index.md) can make little sense of this, notice that all sides of this debate in the ancient world understood that images had great power.
 Humans are "imaging" beings, made to glorify God.
 We act out our worship and our behavior reflects the images around us.

-Images were never benign as we think in modern views.
+Images were never benign as we think in our modern age.
 Religious icons were either extremely sacred or extremely sacrilegious.
 The existence of iconoclast movements is itself testament to the spiritual power of images in the [ancient view](index.md).